Cumulocity-IoT/cumulocity-app-builder/README.md

  3. Do not provide any context path.
  4. Select your existing application from "Clone Existing Application".
  5. This will clone your app and bring it into Application Builder context.
- 6. Verify your newly created application for all funtionalties
+ 6. Verify your newly created application for all functionalities.
- 7. Delete exisitng application
+ 7. Delete existing application.
- 8. If all functionalites are working fine then clone application again with context path
+ 8. If all functionalities are working as expected, then clone application again with context path
- 9. Congratulations, you have upgraded your app to 2.0
+ 9. Congratulations, you have upgraded your app to 2.0.

 #### How to downgrade Application Builder to 1.3.x
 If you already upgraded Application Builder to 2.0 and wanted to downgrade back to 1.3.x for any reason, you can follow below steps:

 1. Download Application Builder 1.3.x binary from release section.
-2. Go to Adminstration -> Ecosystem -> All Applications.
+2. Go to Administration -> Ecosystem -> All Applications.
 3. Click  "Application Builder"
-4. Click "Upload a *.zip file"
+4. Click "Upload a *.zip file".
-5. Uplaod 1.3.4 binary
+5. Upload 1.3.4 binary
-6. Go to Application Builder from app switcher
+6. Go to Application Builder from app switcher.
 7. Click on "Widget Catalog"
-8. Click on "Unintstall All" button.
+8. Click on "Uninstall All" button.
-9. This will delete all widgets
+9. This will delete all widgets.
-10. Install required widget again
+10. Install required widget again.
 11. Congratulations, you have downgraded your app to 1.3.x